volusion/element/content/tutorials/product-landing-page.md

 #### 'src/Block.js'

-Your block's code needs to show the content of the product that it recieved from its data.
+Your block's code needs to show the content of the product that it received from its data.

 Open `src/Block.js` and replace `return <h1>{props.text}</h1>;` with this: